Mikey Smith

-Michael Smith, usually referred to as Mikey Smith (14 September 1954 – 17 August 1983), was a Jamaican dub poet.
+Michael Smith (14 September 1954 – 17 August 1983), commonly referred to as Mikey Smith, was a Jamaican dub poet.
 Along with Linton Kwesi Johnson, and Mutabaruka, he was one of the best-known dub poets.
 In 1978, Smith represented Jamaica at the 11th World Festival of Youth and Students in Cuba.
 His album Mi Cyaan Believe It includes his poem of the same title.
 He had left-anarchist leanings and Rastafarian sympathies, and was allegedly murdered by political opponents associated with the right-wing Jamaica Labour Party (JLP) after he had heckled the Jamaican Minister of Culture at a political rally on 17 August 1983.